 Fear and Distrust of Law Enforcement

-Frequent arrests and citations for trespassing can foster mistrust between the homeless community and law enforcement.
-This strained relationship discourages individuals from seeking help when they need it most, leaving them even more vulnerable to harm.
+Frequent arrests and citations can foster mistrust, discouraging individuals from seeking help when they need it most.

 Efforts to Address the Problem

-Some advocacy groups and local organizations are working to implement alternatives to criminal enforcement, recognizing the negative impact of trespassing charges on the homeless population.
-Their efforts focus on providing supportive solutions rather than punitive measures.
+Some advocacy groups and local organizations are working to implement alternatives to criminal enforcement, focusing on providing supportive solutions rather than punitive measures.

 Pre-Arrest Diversion Programs

-Diversion programs, such as Law Enforcement Assisted Diversion (LEAD), aim to redirect individuals charged with minor offenses toward supportive services instead of incarceration.
-LEAD connects participants with housing, mental health treatment, and addiction services, helping them address the root causes of their circumstances.
+Programs like the Law Enforcement Assisted Diversion (LEAD) aim to redirect individuals charged with minor offenses toward supportive services instead of incarceration.
+LEAD connects participants with housing, mental health treatment, and addiction services.

 Expanded Access to Shelter and Housing